pazka/LokimoTestDjango/README.md

 ## Usage

-To run the app, you'll need to have docker installed and run the command `docker compose up`
+- To run the app, you'll need to have docker installed and run the command `docker compose up`

-The result should be an API exposed to request on the port defined in the `.env` file
+- The result should be an API exposed to request on the port defined in the `.env` file

+- To fetch data, use `docker exec -it lokimo_app python manage.py importdata`